July 10, 2015

 There are many different ways that you can boost your savings, and reach that dream of purchasing your own home sooner.
 Here are a few simple savings tips that you could consider when saving your home deposit:

-3. Find a high interest savings account or term deposit: By investing your money into a high interest savings account you could be regularly earning interest on your savings.
+- Find a high interest savings account or term deposit: By investing your money in a high interest savings account you could be regularly earning interest on your savings.
 These accounts often cannot be accessed via ATM or EFTPOS, which should also help to reduce any impulse spending.